lj-ditrapani/ditrapani.info.old/law.markdown

 Again, in romans, it is revealed that the purpose of the law is to show man his sinfulness.

+{"verse": "Galatians 3:19"}
+What then was the purpose of the Law?
+It was added [later on, after the promise, **to disclose and expose to men their guilt**] because of transgressions and [**to make men more conscious of the sinfulness] of sin**...

+And Galatians also agrees that the purpose of the law is to show man his sinfulness.

 {"verse": "Romans 5:13"}
 for before the law was given, sin was in the world, but there is no accounting for sin when there is no law.